 Many small and medium businesses, however, still struggle to implement this system into their workflow.
 In today’s guide, we’ll crack the code when it comes to using barcode generators.
 We’ll explain what they are, how to use them, and, finally, what devices to use to read them.

-What Is a Barcode Generator and How to Use One?
+What Is a Barcode Generator and How to Use One

 By definition, a barcode is a machine-readable code written in numbers and a pattern of parallel lines of different widths.
 This code is then printed and put on a product for identification purposes.
 A barcode generator, therefore, is software used to create or generate a new barcode graphic.

 There are dozens of online barcode generator solutions for commercial or non-commercial use.
-Most of them are entirely free so that you can implement barcodes into your system with zero investment.
+Most of them are entirely free so you can implement barcodes into your system with zero investment.
 A downside of such websites, however, is they don’t offer customer service.

 Fortunately, using these programs is relatively straightforward and doesn’t require many steps.